barumau/pandunia/english/baxa_kanun.md

 Spoken language is a flow of sounds which constitute words.
 Written language, in the case of Pandunia, is a flow of letters from left to right, which constitute words.
 So every expression is essentially a sequence of words.
 However all words are not equal.
 There is a hierarchy of words.
 The verb is the structural center of a sentence and other words are directly or indirectly connected to it.

 Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **mi vide tu** (I see you) can be pictured as a tree as follows.
+For example the sentence **me vide ni** (I see you) can be pictured as a tree as follows.

-    mi vide tu.
+    me vide ni.

        vide
       ┌─┴─┐
-     mi   tu
+     me   ni

 Adjectives and numerals point to their head word, the noun.

-    mi vide sam jovan jen.
+    me vide sam jovan jen.

        vide
       ┌─┴──┐
-     mi   jen
+     me   jen
            |
          jovan
            |